Swiffer: Reusable cloths

 Because of the requirement to dispose of the cloth after each clean, using the device frequently can be quite costly.
-Because of this multiple third-party companies have created cloth reusable pads typically made out of a microfiber fabric that can be machine washed after each use.
+Because of this, multiple third-party companies have created cloth reusable pads typically made out of a microfiber fabric that can be machine washed after each use.

 Television commercials

-The TV commercials for Swiffer often have 1970s/1980s music playing in the background.
+The TV commercials for Swiffer often have 1970s–1980s music playing in the background.
 The old commercials start with a person having their old cleaning products and proceed to switch to Swiffer Products.
 The first series of commercials begin with a woman using the Swiffer product, while her old cleaning product (usually a mop, broom or feather duster), having a persona, is left out and wants to be used again.
 The woman continues to use her Swiffer and the mop is left by itself.
 The second series of commercials include the mop, broom or feather duster moving on to a new girlfriend (including a bowling ball, a rake or an antique doll).
 A commercial announcer (voiced by Blaze Berdahl) states, "Switch to Swiffer, and you'll dump your old (mop, broom, duster).
 But don't worry.
 He'll find someone else."
-Notable songs used in these commercials include "Whip It" by Devo, "Don't You Want Me" by Human League, "One Way or Another" by Blondie, and "Baby Come Back" by Player.
+Notable songs used in these commercials include "Whip It" by Devo, "Don't You Want Me" by Human League, "One Way or Another" by Blondie, "That Lady" by the Isley Brothers, "Baby Come Back" by Player, "Love Stinks" by The J. Geils Band & "What About Love" by Heart.